-The Vada Shallows are an area of sea that attracts fishing enthusiasts all year round.
+The Vada Shallows are another area of sea that attracts fishing enthusiasts all year round.
 The Rada del Saraceno, the Pietra Bianca Pinewood, the Molino a Fuoco and the Mazzanta are known for being among the town's oldest corners.

-Vada was in fact the old natural harbour of Volterra and was documented as early as 330 B.C.E, and later by Cicero.
+Vada was in fact the historic natural harbour of Volterra and was documented as early as 330 B.C.E, and later by Cicero.
 It went on to become a refuge for Saracen pirates, whose presence is confirmed by terracotta pots and vases found on the seabed.

 Important finds in the town of San Gaetano have revealed a substantial dock built in the second half of the 1st century A.D., as well as the ruins of some baths and a market.